async-library/react-async/docs/options.md

 A function that returns a promise.
 It is automatically invoked in `componentDidMount` and `componentDidUpdate`.
 The function receives all component props \(or options\) and an AbortController instance as arguments.

 > Be aware that updating `promiseFn` will trigger it to cancel any pending promise and load the new promise.
-Passing an arrow function will cause it to change and reload on every render of the parent component.
+Passing an inline (arrow) function will cause it to change and reload on every render of the parent component.
 You can avoid this by defining the `promiseFn` value **outside** of the render method.
 If you need to pass variables to the `promiseFn`, pass them as additional props to `<Async>`, as `promiseFn` will be invoked with these props.
-Alternatively you can use [memoization](https://github.com/alexreardon/memoize-one) to avoid unnecessary updates.
+Alternatively you can use `useCallback` or [memoize-one](https://github.com/alexreardon/memoize-one) to avoid unnecessary updates.

 ## `deferFn`